SFDO-Community-Sprints/npc-best-practices/docs/Industry Common Components/Data Processing Engine.md

 ### Building a Custom DPE Definition

-**What if you need calculations that aren’t part of the standard DPE definition?**
+**What If You Need Calculations That Aren’t Part of the Standard DPE Definition?**

 First, determine whether your use case is a good fit for DPE.
 DPE is recommended for bulk, asynchronous processing and should not be used for real-time calculations.
 Flow, [Declarative Lookup Rollup Summary (DLRS)](https://sfdo-community-sprints.github.io/DLRS-Documentation/), and other rollup apps are still good go-to tools for real-time rollups and concatenating data.